Test results for 18 heart rate monitors

 Working in tandem

 Please note: this information was current as of November 2009 but is still a useful guide today.
+Our most recent article from 2014, is in our new beta site here.

 All monitors tested come in two parts: a chest belt that transmits your heart rate, and a watch that displays the heart rate.
 The chest belt has two built-in electrodes that need to be against bare skin - you simply adjust the belt to fit, with the transmitter placed over the middle of your chest.
 To start you need to wet the electrodes to improve contact with your skin, but during a workout your sweat will keep the connection strong.
 Heart rate monitors vary in comfort and design, so be sure to try them before you buying.